tbb33/Conversion-GUIs/README.md

 # Conversion-GUIs
-Two GUIs that convert units (km to miles and kg to various units)
+Two GUIs that convert units

+1. KmToMiles.py is a simple GUI app that converts km to miles using Tkinter Library.